Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Introduction

 Recently, a different approach called stochastic approximation (SA) has attracted much attention for solving static stochastic optimization problems given in the form of

 where $X$ is a closed convex set, $\xi$ denotes the random vecctor and $F(\cdot, \xi)$ is a closed convex function.
 Observe that when $T=2$, problem~\eqnok{multi-stage prob1} can be cast in the form of \eqnok{sp} and hence one can apply the aforementioned SA methods to solve these two-stage stochastic optimization problems (see \cite{NJLS09-1,lns11}).
 The basic SA algorithm, initially proposed by Robbins and Monro~\cite{RobMon51-1}, mimics the simple projected gradient descent method by replacing exact gradient with its unbiased estimator.
-Important improvements for the SA methods have been made by Nemirovski and Yudin~\cite{nemyud:83} and later by Polayk and Juditsky (\cite{pol90,pol92}).
-During the past few years, significant progress has been made in SA methods \cite{NJLS09-1,Lan10-3,GhaLan12-2a,GhaLan13-1,GhaLan12,NO13-1,GhaLanZhang13-1}.
+Important improvements for the SA methods have been made by Nemirovski and Yudin~\cite{nemyud:83} and later by Polayk and Juditsky \cite{pol90,pol92}.
+During the past few years, significant progress has been made in SA methods (e.g., \cite{NJLS09-1,Lan10-3,GhaLan12-2a,GhaLan13-1,GhaLan12,NO13-1,GhaLanZhang13-1,WangFangLiu16-1,WangMaGoldLiu17-1,DaiHePanBootsSong16-1}).
 In particular, Nemirovski et. al. \cite{NJLS09-1} presented a properly modified SA approach, namely, mirror descent SA for solving general nonsmooth convex SP problems.
 Lan~\cite{Lan10-3} introduced an accelerated SA method, based on Nesterov's accelerated gradient method~\cite{Nest83-1}, for solving smooth, nonsmooth and stochastic optimization in a uniform manner.
-Novel nonconvex SA methods and their accelerated versions have also been studied in \cite{GhaLan12,GhaLanZhang13-1,GhaLan15-1}.
+Novel nonconvex SA methods and their accelerated versions have been studied in \cite{GhaLan12,GhaLanZhang13-1,GhaLan15-1,WangMaGoldLiu17-1}.
+Some interesting progresses have also been made in \cite{WangFangLiu16-1,DaiHePanBootsSong16-1} for solving more complicated compositional stochastic optimization problems.
 All these SA algorithms only need to access one single $\xi_k$ at each iteration, and hence do not require much memory.
 It has been shown in \cite{NJLS09-1,lns11} that SA methods can significantly outperform the SAA approach for solving static (or two-stage) stochastic programming problems.
 However, it remains unclear whether these SA methods can be generalized for multi-stage stochastic optimization problems with $T \ge 3$.